Tyler Bate: Moustache Mountain (2018–2022)

 On 30 January 2018 episode of 205 Live, Bate would compete in the WWE Cruiserweight Championship tournament, where he was defeated by TJP in the first round.
 On 15 May 2018, Bate defeated TJP, Kalisto and Kenny Williams in a fatal four-way match.
 During day one of the second annual United Kingdom Championship Tournament on 18 June, Bate, Dunne and Seven (known in Europe as British Strong Style) defeated The Undisputed Era (Adam Cole, Kyle O'Reilly and Roderick Strong) in a six-man tag team match.
-The next day, Bate and Seven defeated O'Reilly and Strong to capture the NXT Tag Team Championship, but lost the titles back to O'Reilly and Strong on 11 July episode of NXT in a critically acclaimed match which drew five stars from Dave Meltzer.
+The next day, Bate and Seven defeated O'Reilly and Strong to capture the NXT Tag Team Championship, but lost the titles back to O'Reilly and Strong on 11 July episode of NXT.
 At NXT Takeover: Brooklyn 4, Bate and Seven failed to regain the championships.

 On the 2 January 2019 episode of NXT UK, Moustache Mountain defeated Gallus to advance to the finals to become the inaugural NXT UK Tag Team Champions.
 At NXT UK Takeover: Blackpool, Moustache Mountain lost to Grizzled Young Veterans in the finals.
 At NXT UK Takeover: Cardiff, Bate faced Walter for the WWE United Kingdom Championship, in which Bate was unsuccessful in regaining the title.
-The match was highly acclaimed, earning a 5.25-star rating from Meltzer, making it the third match in WWE history to break the 5-star rating system.
 At NXT UK TakeOver: Blackpool II, Bate defeated to Jordan Devlin.
 At Worlds Collide, Seven and Bate faced DIY (Johnny Gargano and Tommaso Ciampa) in a losing effort.
 After the match, both teams shook hands and hugged.
 On the May 20 episode of NXT UK, Bate defeated A-Kid to win the Heritage Cup Championship.
 He would retain the title against Jack Starz & Mark Coffey on the July 1 & 15 episodes of NXT UK respectively.
 On the October 28, 2021 episode of NXT UK, Bate lost the title to Noam Dar after Trent Seven inadvertently threw in the towel during an altercation with Pretty Deadly at ringside.

 On the 9 December 2021 episode of NXT UK, Moustache Mountain defeated Pretty Deadly to win the NXT UK Tag Team Championship, making them the first team to win both the NXT and NXT UK Tag Team Championships.
 On the 2 June 2022 episode of NXT UK, they lost the tag titles to Ashton Smith and Oliver Carter in a triple threat match that also involved Die Familie (Teoman and Rohan Raja).
 On the 16 June 2022 episode of NXT UK, Seven attacked Bate by hitting him with a low blow from behind after making a fake retirement speech, thus turning heel for the first time in his WWE career and disbanding the Moustache Mountain.